 The 22 Most Popular Test Management Tools Worth Considering

-Choosing the right test management tool can have a major impact on how efficiently your team plans, executes, and tracks testing.
-The best fit depends on your workflow, team size, integration needs, reporting requirements, and how you balance manual and automated testing.
+Choosing the right test management tool can have a major impact on how efficiently your team plans, executes, tracks, and reports on testing.
+The best fit depends on your workflow, team size, integration needs, reporting requirements, deployment preferences, and how your team balances manual, exploratory, and automated testing.

 The 22 most popular test management tools worth considering: